 The Plan builds on the humanitarian work carried out in 2019 through three strategic objectives: providing life-saving emergency assistance; securing livelihoods by improving access to basic services; and ensuring protection of the most vulnerable.

 Some 129 humanitarian organizations – including United Nations agencies and international and national non-governmental organizations (NGOs) – will implement the Plan, working closely with national institutions.

 The Plan incorporates the United Nations-led efforts to fight the COVID-19 pandemic, which has exacerbated health and other humanitarian needs and has also led to the return of tens of thousands of Venezuelans from neighbouring countries who also need urgent support.

-In 2020, more financial support is required so humanitarian organizations can continue providing support and reach more people in need in Venezuela, which is done in line with the humanitarian principles of humanity, impartiality, neutrality, and operational independence.
-The United Nations and partners have increased their presence across the country over the last year and are calling for additional humanitarian organizations to operate in Venezuela.
+In 2020, more financial support is required so humanitarian organizations can continue providing support and reach more people in need in Venezuela, which is done in line with the humanitarian principles of humanity, impartiality, neutrality and operational independence.
+The United Nations and partners have increased their presence across the country over the past year and are calling for additional humanitarian organizations to operate in Venezuela.